 NAESB WGQ Standard No. 4.3.103: Ms. Hogge noted that the subcommittee determined this standard will be moved to the WGQ Cybersecurity-Related Standards book.
 The reference to the QEDM was also deleted.

-NAESB WGQ Standard No. 4.3.104: Ms. Hogge stated that a corresponding standard should be created in the WGQ Cybersecurity-Related Standards book.
+NAESB WGQ Standard No. 4.3.104: Ms. Hogge stated that a corresponding standard already exists in the WGQ Cybersecurity-Related Standards book.
 She asked whether the standard would need to remain in the QEDM, given the appendices that have moved to the WGQ Cybersecurity-Related Standards book.
 Ms. Lopez agreed that the section should be included in the WGQ Cybersecurity-Related Standards book.
 The subcommittee noted the move on the Tracking Worksheet.
 Mr. Coffin asked whether the names of the appendices should be specified for clarification.
 Ms. Hogge responded that all of the appendices would be moved over from the QEDM to the new book.
 Mr. Coffin noted that configurations are specifically mentioned in reference to the appendices and Ms. Hogge confirmed that Appendix A, B, and C all contain information on configurations.
 Mr. Spangler stated that the phrase “in time for inclusion in such publication” may not apply any longer and could be modified to refer to vulnerability or new cyber developments.
 Ms. Hogge stated that that change would be outside of the annual plan item, but could be made through a standards request.
 Mr. McCord stated that the standard seems to be a mere reminder to review the QEDM before publication.
 Ms. Mallett noted that the language of the standard is unique, as the entity to take action is a subcommittee.
 Ms. Hogge stated that the standard may no longer be useful.
 Mr. McCord and Ms. Lopez agreed.
 The subcommittee noted the deletion of the standard on the Tracking Worksheet.

 NAESB WGQ Standard No. 4.3.109: Ms. Hogge noted that this standard is identical to NAESB WGQ Standard No. 10.3.28.
-After discussion, the participants agreed to delete the NAESB WGQ Standard No. 10.3.28 to avoid duplication, as it was already marked to be included in the new Cybersecurity-Related Standards book.
+After discussion, the participants agreed to delete the NAESB WGQ Standard No. 4.3.109 to avoid duplication, as it was already marked to be included in the new Cybersecurity-Related Standards book.